Rod Phillips (politician): Minister of Environment, Conservation and Parks

 On June 29, 2018, Premier Doug Ford appointed Phillips as Minister of the Environment, Conservation and Parks in his cabinet.
 During that time Phillips repealed cap-and-trade in Ontario and replaced it with an Emissions Performance Standard (EPS) for businesses.
 The federal government accepted the EPS approach on business, but following the end of cap-and-trade imposed a province-wide carbon tax.

-In June 2019, Phillips appointed David Lindsay, the CEO of the Council of Ontario Universities and former deputy natural resources minister, as a special advisor on revamping Ontario’s Blue Box Recycling Program to shift the responsibility for paying from municipalities and non-profits to producers.
-This plan was supported by Lindsay's report and was scheduled to be phased in during 2023–2025 by Phillips's success as Environment Minister, Jeff Yurek.
+In June 2019, Phillips appointed David Lindsay, the CEO of the Council of Ontario Universities and former deputy natural resources minister, as a special advisor on revamping Ontario's Blue Box Recycling Program to shift the responsibility for paying from municipalities and non-profits to producers.
+This plan was supported by Lindsay's report and was scheduled to be phased in during 2023–2025 by Phillips's successor as Environment Minister, Jeff Yurek.

-He also launched the first province-wide Climate Impact Assessment, modernized the province’s 50 year old environmental assessment program and aligned it closer to the federal program, and renegotiated the Canada-Ontario Agreement on the Great Lakes.
+He also launched the first province-wide Climate Impact Assessment, modernized the province's 50 year old environmental assessment program and aligned it closer to the federal program, and renegotiated the Canada-Ontario Agreement on the Great Lakes.